 DBCT Management’s Chief Executive Officer or any other person appointed to the DBCT Management Executive Team:

-must not have direct management responsibility for a Supply Chain Business;
+must not have management responsibility for a Supply Chain Business;

-may have direct management responsibility for a Brookfield Group business unit that is not a Supply Chain Business; and
+may have management responsibility for a Brookfield Group business unit that is not a Supply Chain Business; and

-must have an independent management reporting line that does not include any person with direct management responsibility for a Supply Chain Business.
+must have an independent management reporting line that does not include any person with management responsibility for a Supply Chain Business.

-Subject to Sections 9.3(e) and 1.1(a), DBCT Management’s employees must not undertake work for a Supply Chain Business other than in their capacity as an employee of DBCT Management.
+Subject to Sections 9.3(e), DBCT Management’s employees must not undertake work for a Supply Chain Business.

 Section 9.3(d) does not apply to any employee of DBCT Management:

-in the audit, information technology, financial, legal or tax divisions within the Brookfield Group; or
+in the audit, information technology, financial, legal or tax divisions within the Brookfield Group in connection with providing services ordinarily provided by such divisions; or

-that provides executive support, or clerical or administrative assistance, to the individuals, boards, divisions or business units identified in Section 9.3(e)(1)s 9.4(b)(1) to 9.4(b)(3).
+that provides executive support, or clerical or administrative assistance, to the business units identified in Section 9.3(e)(1) in connection with performing their usual role.

 DBCT Management will ensure that the DBCT Management Executive Team and all of its employees are appropriately trained in respect of DBCT Management’s obligations under this Section 9.

 The requirements of this Section 9.3 do not apply to a Trading SCB, subject to DBCT Management’s compliance with Section 9.8(a)(3) in respect of the Trading SCB.

+DBCT Management's directors must not be a director of a Supply Chain Business.

+A majority of DBCT Management's directors must be independent of the remainder of the Brookfield Group.

 Confidential Information